Bowling in London? We’ve found the most luxurious ten-pin bowling alleys that won’t drive you spare.

 1) The Croc, Soho

-Deep beneath the streets of Soho, the luxurious Ham Yard Hotel has it’s own private, four-lane bowling alley, with some gorgeous retro design work.
+Deep beneath the streets of Soho, the luxurious Ham Yard Hotel has its own private, four-lane bowling alley, with some gorgeous retro design work.
 You can book in a lane or hire the whole thing, so you and your friends can play with your balls in perfect privacy.
-By far the most expensive option at £20 per person.
+By far the most expensive option amongst our bowling alleys at £20 per person, but likely one of the most stylish.
 More info here.

 2) All Star Lanes, Holborn

 The All Star Lanes group’s most centrally-located bowling alley, it’s home to a four-lane hall, plus a hireable private room (pictured) with two lanes of its own.
-The kitchen serves up classic American diner dishes – think mac’n’cheese, buttermilk fried chicken, and seriously substantial cheeseburgers – while the bar offers some mean G&Ts. £9.95 peak times.
+The kitchen serves up classic American diner dishes – think mac’n’cheese, buttermilk fried chicken, and seriously substantial cheeseburgers – while the bar offers some mean G&Ts.
+It’s £9.95 per person during peak times, but they’re currently only offering peak bowling slots to those dining with a main course in their restaurant.
+A Monday offer of two games for £10 is enticing, though.
 More info here.

 3) Bloomsbury Bowling Lanes, Holborn

-This eight-lane bowling alley is a favourite with night-owls – it’s open until 3am on Fridays and Saturdays – and also hosts retro-inflected club nights, like the Sixties soul-fest All Shook Up.
-The diner provides massive sharing pizzas among other dishes; there’s also the private five-lane Kingpin Suite to hire, or karaoke rooms you can book. £45 per lane per hour (for up to six players, which would be £7.50 each.)
+This eight-lane bowling alley is a favourite with night-owls – pre-pandemic, it was open until 3am on Fridays and Saturdays (although these late night sessions appear to be on hold for now) – and also hosts retro-inflected club nights, like the Sixties soul-fest All Shook Up.
+The diner provides massive sharing pizzas among other dishes; there’s also the private five-lane Kingpin Suite to hire, or five karaoke rooms you can book. £45 per lane per hour (for up to six players, which would be £7.50 each), advance booking is strongly recommended.
 More info here.

 4) All Star Lanes, Brick Lane

-Another All Star Lanes venue in the heart of east London, this one’s home to a six-lane main hall, a hireable ‘Penthouse’ bowling alley with three private lanes, and ample drinking and dining space for some apres-bowl. £9.95 peak times.
+Another All Star Lanes venue in the heart of east London, this one’s home to a six-lane main hall, a hireable Manhattan-inspired ‘Penthouse’ bowling alley with three private lanes, and ample drinking and dining space for some après-bowl. £9.95 peak times, but again, you’ll need to get a main course in their restaurant to secure a spot during peak hours.
 More info here.

 5) Queens, Queensway

-Also home to an ice rink (which offers ice karting races!) and a vintage arcade, this 12-lane titan offers ‘competition quality’ bowling in a handsome neon-lit space.
-Food and drink is provided by the much-loved burger scientists from MeatLiquor. £9.95 peak times.
+Also home to an ice rink (which has been known to offers ice karting races) and a vintage arcade, this 12-lane titan offers ‘competition quality’ bowling in a handsome neon-lit space.
+The VIP ‘Liquor Lanes’ offers a sophisticated experience with bright red bowling lines, turquoise banquettes, and your own host.
+Food and drink is provided by the much-loved burger scientists from MeatLiquor. £10.50 at peak times if you pre-book, £11.50 for walk-ins.
 More info here.

 6) Rowans, Finsbury Park

-This old-school venue might not win quite so many style points, but with 24 lanes, late opening hours (until 2.30am Fri/Sat), pool tables and karaoke, this turns into a bit of a party on a Friday night. £6 peak times.
+A cult hero amongst London bowling alleys!
+This beloved old-school venue might not win quite so many style points, but with 24 lanes, late opening hours (until 2.30am Fridays and Saturdays), pool tables and karaoke, this turns into a bit of a party on a Friday night. £7.30 at peak times (£8 on Fri and Sat) means it’s one of London’s best cheap thrills.
 More info here.

-ASL’s biggest bowling alley, this one in the enormous east London shopping mall offers 12 lanes to choose from, and the usual menu.
-As usual, £9.95 peak times.
+ASL’s biggest bowling alley, this one sits in the enormous east London shopping mall and offers 12 lanes to choose from, and the usual menu.
+As usual, £9.95 peak times, and again you’ll need to pair it with dinner to secure a lane.
+More info here.

-The last stop on our tour of luxury bowling London is this all-new set of ten-pin lanes.
+The next stop on our tour of luxury bowling London is this lovely set of ten-pin lanes.
 Another production from the All Star crew, this eight-lane alley is inspired by the art deco aesthetics of 1950’s Miami.
-There really has been no expense… spared.
+There really has been no expense… spared. £9.95 peak times, and again you’ll need to pair it with dinner to secure a lane.
+More info here.